preciofishbone/OmniaDocs/my-workplace/common-links/index.rst

 .. image:: my-links-example.png
    :width: 40pt

-Read more about the My Links control here: My Links
+More information about the My Links control is found here: My Links

 The Omnia Admin settings
 ************************